Atomic radius

 Diagram of a helium atom, showing the electron probability density as shades of gray.

 The atomic radius of a chemical element is a measure of the size of its atom, usually the mean or typical distance from the center of the nucleus to the outermost isolated electron.
 Since the boundary is not a well-defined physical entity, there are various non-equivalent definitions of atomic radius.
-Four widely used definitions of atomic radius are: Van der Waals radius, ionic radius, metallic radius and covalent radius.
-Typically, because of the difficulty to isolate atoms in order to measure their radii separately, atomic radius is measured in a chemically bonded state; however theoretical calculations are simpler when considering atoms in isolation.
+Five widely used definitions of atomic radius are covalent radius, Van der Waals radius, charge radius, ionic radius, and metallic radius.
+Typically, because of the difficulty to isolate atoms in order to measure their radii separately, the atomic radius is measured in a chemically bonded state; however, theoretical calculations are simpler when considering atoms in isolation.
 The dependencies on environment, probe, and state lead to a multiplicity of definitions.

 Depending on the definition, the term may apply to atoms in condensed matter, covalently bonding in molecules, or in ionized and excited states; and its value may be obtained through experimental measurements, or computed from theoretical models.
 The value of the radius may depend on the atom's state and context.

 Electrons do not have definite orbits nor sharply defined ranges.
 Rather, their positions must be described as probability distributions that taper off gradually as one moves away from the nucleus, without a sharp cutoff; these are referred to as atomic orbitals or electron clouds.
 Moreover, in condensed matter and molecules, the electron clouds of the atoms usually overlap to some extent, and some of the electrons may roam over a large region encompassing two or more atoms.

 Under most definitions the radii of isolated neutral atoms range between 30 and 300 pm (trillionths of a meter), or between 0.3 and 3 ångströms.
 Therefore, the radius of an atom is more than 10,000 times the radius of its nucleus (1–10 fm), and less than 1/1000 of the wavelength of visible light (400–700 nm).

 The approximate shape of a molecule of ethanol, CH_{3}CH_{2}OH.
 Each atom is modeled by a sphere with the element's Van der Waals radius.

 For many purposes, atoms can be modeled as spheres.
 This is only a crude approximation, but it can provide quantitative explanations and predictions for many phenomena, such as the density of liquids and solids, the diffusion of fluids through molecular sieves, the arrangement of atoms and ions in crystals, and the size and shape of molecules.